codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

       caption="Authorizing access with OAuth2"
       max-width="30%"
    %}
+1. Go back to the List view and click **Configure as Argo Application**.
+Codefresh takes care of the configuration for you.
+1. For Side-by-Side GitOps, after confirming successful installation, remove the duplicate Argo Rollouts controller `deployment` to avoid having two controllers in the cluster.
+  >**IMPORTANT**:
+  Make sure to remove only the `deployment` and not the CRDs.
+Removing the CRDs also removes Rollout objects resulting in downtime for workloads.
+    `kubectl delete deployment <argo-rollouts-controller-name> -n <argo-rollouts-controller-namespace>`

 **What to do next**
 Depending on your configuration, if you have private registries, you need to override specific image values, and if your Git servers are on-premises, you need to add custom repository certificates.
 See [Optional GitOps Runtime configuration](#optional-gitops-runtime-configuration) in this article.

 You can now add [Git Sources]({{site.baseurl}}/docs/installation/gitops/git-sources), [external clusters]({{site.baseurl}}/docs/installation/gitops/managed-cluster/), [create and deploy GitOps applications]({{site.baseurl}}/docs/deployments/gitops/create-application/).